iamsusmitashrestha/Extractly/README.md

 2. Enable "Developer mode" (toggle in top right)
 3. Click "Load unpacked"
 4. Select the `/extension` folder from this project
-5. The Exractly extension should now appear in your extensions
+5. The Extractly extension should now appear in your extensions

 ### 4. Usage

 #### Chrome Extension
 1. Navigate to any webpage
-2. Click the Exractly extension icon
+2. Click the Extractly extension icon
 3. Enter a natural language instruction (e.g., "Get the title, price, and rating")
 4. Click "Extract Data"
 5. View the structured results with confidence scores